timothyleejin/tp/docs/DeveloperGuide.md

 3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
 4. **LinkUp** can store up to 1000 contacts without any noticeable difference in performance for typical usage.
 5. **LinkUp** responds to your inputs within 2 seconds.
-6. Data from **LinkUp** is stored in your computer and cannot be sent to other users through the app.
-8. **LinkUp** should validate all input data and show clear error messages if the input data is invalid.
-9. **LinkUp** should automatically save any changes to contacts.
-10. Should a data file be corrupted, **LinkUp** will load an empty list of contacts.
+6. **LinkUp** will ensure that all user data remains locally stored and is not transmitted online.
-11. **Linkup** will maintain consistent coding standards and 75% automated test coverage to ensure long-term project health.
+7. **Linkup** will maintain consistent coding standards and 75% automated test coverage to ensure long-term project health.
-12. **LinkUp** should prevent duplication of contacts with the same name, phone number, email, and telegram handle.
-13. ⁠Should allow *LinkUp* to be packaged in a file (eg. ⁠`.jar` ⁠file) for ease of distribution and deployment.
+8. ⁠Should allow *LinkUp* to be packaged in a file (eg. ⁠`.jar` ⁠file) for ease of distribution and deployment.

 <h3 class="developerHeader2">Glossary</h3>